 1/10

-The new carbon hardtop solar bimini redefines Oyster Yachts’ cockpit and helms position.
-Its sleek, integrated structure provides permanent shelter for both guests and helmsman from sun and weather, without compromising visibility or performance.
-At the same time, it harnesses solar energy to charge the lithium ion battery bank, extending
+The new carbon hardtop solar bimini redefines the cockpit and helms position of Oyster Yachts, making it a perfect choice for bluewater cruisers.
+Its sleek, integrated structure provides permanent shelter for both guests and the helmsman from sun and weather, without compromising visibility or performance.
+Additionally, it harnesses solar

 1/6